 I love Havaianas, they can appear expensive but they are worth it as they’re great in quality and they last a long time.

-Another travel essentials for Southeast Asia is a rain jacket because yes, it rains in South East Asia!
+Another travel essential for Southeast Asia is a rain jacket because yes, it rains in South East Asia!
 Even if you’re going in the dry season you may still see a random downpour.
-You’ll be able to buy a one use plastic mac in most places in South East Asia if you get caught in the rain but packing a small fold away rain jacket is a great idea just in case!
+You’ll be able to buy a one-use plastic mac in most places in South East Asia if you get caught in the rain but packing a small fold away rain jacket is a great idea just in case!

 Take a decent padlock for your bag or locker in hostels etc.